traefik/traefik/docs/content/providers/kubernetes-ingress.md

 When using a single instance of Traefik with LetsEncrypt, no issues should be encountered, however this could be a single point of failure.
-Unfortunately, it is not possible to run multiple instances of Traefik 2.0 with LetsEncrypt enabled, because there is no way to ensure that the correct instance of Traefik will receive the challenge request, and subsequent responses.
+Unfortunately, it is not possible to run multiple instances of Traefik 2.0 with LetsEncrypt enabled, because there is no way to ensure that the correct instance of Traefik receives the challenge request, and subsequent responses.
-Previous versions of Traefik used a [KV store](https://doc.traefik.io/traefik/v1.7/configuration/acme/#storage) to attempt to achieve this, but due to sub-optimal performance was dropped as a feature in 2.0.
+Previous versions of Traefik used a [KV store](https://doc.traefik.io/traefik/v1.7/configuration/acme/#storage) to attempt to achieve this, but due to sub-optimal performance that feature was dropped in 2.0.

-If you require LetsEncrypt with HA in a kubernetes environment, we recommend using [Traefik Enterprise](https://traefik.io/traefik-enterprise/) where distributed LetsEncrypt is a supported feature.
+If you need LetsEncrypt with HA in a kubernetes environment, we recommend using [Traefik Enterprise](https://traefik.io/traefik-enterprise/) where distributed LetsEncrypt is a supported feature.

-If you are wanting to continue to run Traefik Community Edition, LetsEncrypt HA can be achieved by using a Certificate Controller such as [Cert-Manager](https://docs.cert-manager.io/en/latest/index.html).
+If you want to keep using Traefik Community Edition, LetsEncrypt HA can be achieved by using a Certificate Controller such as [Cert-Manager](https://docs.cert-manager.io/en/latest/index.html).
-When using Cert-Manager to manage certificates, it will create secrets in your namespaces that can be referenced as TLS secrets in your [ingress objects](https://kubernetes.io/docs/concepts/services-networking/ingress/#tls).
+When using Cert-Manager to manage certificates, it creates secrets in your namespaces that can be referenced as TLS secrets in your [ingress objects](https://kubernetes.io/docs/concepts/services-networking/ingress/#tls).

 ## Provider Configuration

 ### `endpoint`

-_Optional, Default=empty_
+_Optional, Default=""_

+The Kubernetes server endpoint URL.

+When deployed into Kubernetes, Traefik reads the environment variables `KUBERNETES_SERVICE_HOST` and `KUBERNETES_SERVICE_PORT` or `KUBECONFIG` to construct the endpoint.

+The access token is looked up in `/var/run/secrets/kubernetes.io/serviceaccount/token` and the SSL CA certificate in `/var/run/secrets/kubernetes.io/serviceaccount/ca.crt`.
+Both are mounted automatically when deployed inside Kubernetes.

+The endpoint may be specified to override the environment variable values inside a cluster.

+When the environment variables are not found, Traefik tries to connect to the Kubernetes API server with an external-cluster client.
+In this case, the endpoint is required.
+Specifically, it may be set to the URL used by `kubectl proxy` to connect to a Kubernetes cluster using the granted authentication and authorization of the associated kubeconfig.

 ```toml tab="File (TOML)"
 [providers.kubernetesIngress]